Caipora: Dwarf or giant, boy or girl

 However, by a number of commentators, the Caapora is considered a giant, e.g., "a large man covered in black hair" by José Vieira Couto de Magalhães, and by others.
 (Note: Cascudo here names only one: Emílio Allain, cited by Barbosa Rodrigues) João Simões Lopes Neto (1913) described it as a hairy giant man.
 Couto de Magalhães also records a Nheengatu (Tupi) tale about the Jabuti (tortoise) and the giant Caapora".
 Additionally Juan Bautista Ambrosetti (1917) also recorded that the "Caá-Porá" was considered a hairy giant with shaggy hair in the state of Paraná.
 This Caá-Porá would eat raw the animals downed by hunters but left undiscovered.
 Cornélio Pires (1921) described the caipora as a cabocro (var. of caboclo (Note: A caboclo may be an indigenous person as already explained, or possibly be a European mix)) and a "big, fat guy, hairy as a beast, bearded, short-headed, with a flat snub nose, thick lips and a full face".
 (Note: Pires, Cornélio 1st ed.
 (1921), with 3rd ed.
 (1927) quoted by (Cascudo 1983); (Cascudo 2002).)

 The Caapora of Ceará is bristly-headed, but not hairy-bodied, with sharp teeth like the howler monkey, and (glowing red (Note: "eyes blazing")) eyes like embers.
 Elsewhere in the Northeast Region, it rides a deer or even a rabbit (suggesting a small size).

 Bahia's Kaiçara is dark-skinned, that is, "a small cabocla, almost black", whereas in Ilhéus, Bahia, they know her as Kaapora and describe her as a "young cabocla, fair-skinned and beautiful".
 Furthermore, in one Bahia tale, the Caipora is an "old black man", who after receiving tobacco, aids a man lost in the woods by using a freshly cut stick (vara) to magically transport him back home.
-In a second Bahia tale, the Caipora was a hairy little boy, and only one side of whom could be seen, black as a devil.
+In a second Bahia tale, the Caipora was a hairy little boy, only one side of whom could be seen, and black as a devil.